JoelOscarsson/Machine-Learning-Explorations/README.md

 # Machine-Learning-Explorations

-This is some Machine-Learning explorarions i'm doing by myself
+This is some Machine-Learning explorarions i'm working on